Bentinck Street Elm Trees

-The Bentinck Street Elm Trees is a heritage-listed row of street trees at Bentinck Street, Bathurst, Bathurst Region, New South Wales, Australia.
-The property is owned by Bathurst Regional Council (Local Government).
-It was added to the New South Wales State Heritage Register on 2 April 1999.
+The Bentinck Street Elm Trees is a heritage-listed row of street trees along Bentinck Street, Bathurst, in the Central West region of New South Wales, Australia.
+The trees are owned and maintained by the Bathurst Regional Council.
+They were added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The Bentinck Street elms were planted around 1904 and later pollarded.